Workspot Cloud Subscription Agreement

 12.2.
 Relationship of Parties.
 The parties are independent contractors, and no partnership, franchise, joint venture, agency, fiduciary or employment relationship between the parties is created hereby.
 There are no third party beneficiaries to this Agreement.

 12.3.
 Entire agreement, Amendment and language.
-This Agreement may only be modified upon written acceptance of the modifications by both parties; provided, however, that if a subsequent Order provides that such Order is subject to the then-current version of the Workspot Cloud Subscription Agreement (or other Workspot form of agreement for the subscription to Workspot Cloud Services), then such referenced Workspot form of agreement shall apply to Purchased Services acquired under such Order and also to all then current subscriptions to Purchase Services from any prior Orders.
+This Agreement may only be modified upon written acceptance of the modifications by both parties; provided, however, unless otherwise provided under an Order (such as, for example, by a reference to a specific written, fully-executed agreement between the parties), subsequent Orders are subject to the then-current version of the Workspot Cloud Subscription Agreement (or other Workspot form of agreement for the subscription to Workspot Cloud Services), in which case such referenced Workspot form of agreement shall apply to Purchased Services acquired under such Order and also to all then current subscriptions to Purchase Services from any prior Orders.
 This Agreement shall supersede the terms of any purchase order issued by Company (or any Company Affiliate or agent) and such purchase order shall be of no force or effect.
 This Agreement and any Orders may be signed in counterparts, including without limitation, by way of facsimile or electronic document transmission, with the same effect as if both parties had signed the same document.
 This Agreement (including all Orders) represents the entire agreement between the parties, and supersedes all prior or contemporaneous agreements, proposals or representations, written, oral or otherwise, concerning its subject matter.
-Questions about the Agreement may be addressed to email@example.com.
+Questions about the Agreement may be addressed to firstname.lastname@example.org.